You are here:

 In this article we use the term safeguarding governor.
 Some schools and local authorities (LAs) refer to safeguarding governors and some to child protection governors, but the role is the same.

 Schools should have a senior board level (or equivalent) lead who takes leadership responsibility for safeguarding.
-This must be a member of the governing board or trust board.
+This must be a fully appointed or elected governor or trustee.

 In multi-academy trusts, someone on the trust board must have responsibility for safeguarding.
 Trusts can also have safeguarding link governors on individual local governing boards.